MDOUBRE/Rabbits-population/README.txt

 //////////PROGRAMME : //////////

-Fonctions :
+Functions :

-Lapin : structure lapin composé des variables définissant les lapins.
+Lapin : rabbit strcture composed of variables defining rabbits.

-NombreMois() : transforme le nombre d'année de simulation en nombre de mois.
+NombreMois() : transform the number of year of the rabbit into number of month.

-Maturite() : génère un age de maturite aléatoire pour chaque lapin.
+Maturite() : generate a random age of maturity for each rabbit.

-NbMiseBas() : génère un nombre aléatoire de mise à bas pour l'année pour une femelle.
+NbMiseBas() : generate a random number of litter in the year for a female.

-Portee() : génère un nombre aléatoire de bébés lors d'une mise à bas.
+Portee() : generate a random number of babies during a litter.

-CreerLapin() : crée un nouveau lapin et initialise ses variables.
+CreerLapin() : create a new rabbit and init its variables.

-Sexe() : détermine le sexe du lapin en âge de maturité.
+Sexe() : determine the rabbit sex when in maturity age.

-Naissance() : crée les nouveaux lapins en cas de mise à bas d'une femelle.
+Naissance() : create new babies wwhen litter of a female.

-Tuer() : change le sexe du lapin a 'd' en cas de mort.
+Tuer() : kill the rabbit by changing his sex to 'd'.

-Mort() : fait mourir les lapins ou non.
+Mort() : choose if the rabbit sie or not.

 Main :

----------------------------------PREMIERE PARTIE------------------------------------
+---------------------------------------FIRST PART----------------------------------------

-Initialisation de la fonction de Matsumoto
+Initialisation of the Matsumoto function

-Définition de toutes les variables et allocation pour le tableau de structures de lapin.
+Définition of all variables and allocation of all rabbit strcture tables.

-Demande à l'utilisateur du nombre d'années de la simulation, du nombre de lapins ainsi que du nombre de femelles qu'il veut au début de la simulation.
+Ask to the user of the number of year for the simulation duration, the number of rabbits and the number of female at the beginning of the simulation.

-Transformation du nombre d'années en nombre de mois grace à la fonction NombreMois().
+Transformation of the number of year into number of month with the function NombreMois().

-Première boucle 'for' dans laquelle on crée les lapins demandés au début avec la fonction CreerLapin().
+First loop 'for' in which we create  rabbits asked for the beginning of the simulation with the function CreerLapin().
-Incrémentation du numéro de lapin et du nombre de lapins en vies
+Increment of the number of rabbits and the number of alive rabbits.

-Deuxième boucle 'for' dans laquelle on définit pour le nombre de femelles demandé à l'utilisateur leur sexe sur 'f'.
+Second loop 'for' in which we define the sexe for all female asked at the beginning.

-Troisième boucle 'for' dans laquelle on définit pour le reste des lapins demandés à l'utilisateur leur sexe sur 'm'.
+Third loop 'for' in which we define the sexe for all othe rabbits asked at the beginning.

---------------------------------FIN PREMIERE PARTIE----------------------------------
+------------------------------------END FIRST PART---------------------------------------

-----------------------------------DEUXIEME PARTIE------------------------------------
+--------------------------------------SECOND PART----------------------------------------

 Première boucle 'for' dans laquelle on boucle sur le nombre de mois.
 {